-I’m very excited to tell you that my brand new book This Is Rocket Science has been released today!!
+I’m very excited to tell you that my brand new space science book This Is Rocket Science is now available to buy from Amazon.

 This Is Rocket Science includes 70 fun experiments for kids (and adults ) showing you how to use everyday items like bottles, cardboard, glue and tape to build awesome rocket ships, paper spinners and mobile rocket launch pads, all while learning about the scientific concepts behind space travel.
 Getting spacecraft into space is an incredible feat of engineering and science, but the underlying principles ( explored in the book ) are actually quite simple.

 Once you’ve mastered the art of launching a rocket, you can learn about the difficulties encountered by astronauts living in space and take a tour around the Solar System learning about each planet as you travel by.

 You could make a space passport to record everything you learn on your journey to space and back and work through the book in order, or flip through and pick our your favourite ideas to do first.
 It really doesn’t matter, each activity is standalone and all scientific concepts are explained simply and clearly.